 Plaat admits that when she proposed the natural cesarean to the hospital she is affiliated with, it was a “slowly evolving” process to get the staff to agree, and the process needed to be audited at each stage.
 Despite the beneficial outcomes that have been noted, Plaat still struggles to persuade midwives to implement some of the methods due to a “lack of interest” (Plaat, personal communication).

 With the statistics indicating that the majority of women are dissatisfied with their cesarean birth, it is important to provide follow-up care for these women.
 Asking critical questions can help the mother to process her birth experience and professionals can provide guidance.

-The Essential C-Section Guide recommends clients seek support from family and friends who have also experienced cesareans, connect with local or online support groups, use alternative healing methods (spiritual, physical, artistic expression, etc.), exercise, journal about the experience and write letters to involved providers without necessarily mailing them (Connolly 2004).
+The Essential C-Section Guide recommends that clients seek support from family and friends who have also experienced cesareans, connect with local or online support groups, use alternative healing methods (spiritual, physical, artistic expression, etc.), exercise, journal about the experience and write letters to involved providers without necessarily mailing them (Connolly 2004).
 Other recommendations include role-playing, reading through medical records to help process the experience, one-on-one counseling and joining organizations such as ICAN and Scars of Love.

 In many situations, the emotional response to an unexpected situation and how a person chooses to deal with it depend on how disappointment is handled, how traumatic the experience was and how much support was received (Connolly 2004).

 With the high prevalence of cesareans, it is important to remember that each woman’s experience should be treated uniquely.
 Facilitating an empowering birth experience can help to avoid depression and PTSD.